What is a DXP and Will It Replace Traditional WCMs?

 (feel free to skip to the next session for those bored by the history): The term CMS (Content Management System) first appeared a few decades ago to describe software that was designed to help manage content through the variety of states and versions that most website publishing workflows require.
 Fairly quickly, it became evident that not all content formats were created equal and that specialized CMS’s were required to accommodate different types of scenarios.

 Most notably, there was a bit of schism between “Enterprise Content Management” (ECM) which tended to focus on scenarios within an enterprise (like managing the lifecycle of content), and “Web Content Management” systems (WCMs), which primarily focused on scenarios associated with the broader universe of users outside of an enterprise.
-To be sure, there are many, many more types of content management platforms in the world and there are plenty of areas of overlap and comparison between ECM and WCM, but those are the principle categorization terms that took root in this industry.
+To be sure, there are many, many more types of content management platforms in the world and there are plenty of areas of overlap and comparison between ECM vs WCM, but those are the principle categorization terms that took root in this industry.

-So, what is a DXP?
+So, what is DXP?

 In 2014, Forrester noted a convergence of a variety of different types of technologies, systems, and functions used by companies “in the pursuit of unified, contextual digital experiences”.
-They noted these platforms tended to be built on either eCommerce systems or WCM systems.
+They noted these platforms tended to be built on either eCommerce systems or WCM systems, ECM vs WCM.
 Functions like Digital Asset Management (DAM), Personalization, Testing & Targeting, Portals, Consumer Analytics, and Site Search (and others) were increasingly being integrated or built as sub-systems or features, rather than as stand-alone off-the-shelf products.
 So, they coined the term “Digital Experience Platform” (DXP) to account for the entirety of a solution that had been integrated in a piecemeal way.

 Meanwhile (and even as early as 2012), Gartner began describing a similar concept in the “emerging Customer Engagement Hub”.
 Their view differs to some extent from Forrester’s in that they contend the CX Hub or CE Hub is not a purchasable platform but more of a reference architecture.
 This reference architecture could include everything required for acquiring, activating, servicing, retaining, and reselling customers across the entirety of their journey, from prospect to customer to former-customer.
 The implication is that you cannot (or at least should not) buy all the technologies for building your customer experience technology stack from one vendor.

 Now, Gartner is on the brink of releasing its first Gartner Magic Quadrant for Digital Experience Platforms (DXP), though their definition significantly varies from Forrester’s with respect to scope.
-Their definition of a DXP is an “integrated software foundation for engaging users across all digital touchpoints.”
-The important distinction is that the DXP for Gartner is more of a System of Engagement across the user lifecycle while the CE Hub is the weaving together of Systems of Engagement with Systems of Record and Systems of Understanding.
+Their definition of DXP technology is an “integrated software foundation for engaging users across all digital touchpoints.”
+The important distinction is that DXP technology for Gartner is more of a System of Engagement across the user lifecycle while the CE Hub is the weaving together of Systems of Engagement with Systems of Record and Systems of Understanding.